 God calls us to a more proactive solution.
 He calls us to pray (Romans 12:12, Ephesians 6:18, Philippians 4:6, Colossians 4:2, 1st Thessalonians 5:13).
 We are called to pray for those closest to us and we are called to pray for people we will never know.
 We are even also called to pray for situations entirely outside of our control (1st Timothy 2:1-2).
 In the interest of promoting peace rather than anxiety I have compiled a list of things I believe every Christian ought to be praying about everyday (James 5:16).
 All of these issues are vast and far-reaching; so vast and far-reaching that nothing will change on any of these fronts without God’s help.

 Hardly a week goes by without a random act of horrible violence taking place somewhere in America.
 Sadly, few people are interested in talking about WHY these incidents continue to happen with such shocking regularity.
 It’s time for Americans to think a little deeper about why our culture is producing people who care so little for their fellow humans that they want to kill as many of them as possible in the most dramatic way imaginable.

 Pray for children in our culture-

 A shocking number of kids today are being born to parents who care more about themselves and their idiotically sinful habits than they do about their own offspring.
-This trend is rapidly producing a sizable subculture of disturbed, academically challenged and drug-affected children and young adults who are (in many cases) incapable of functioning in a healthy and life-giving way in the culture.
+This trend is rapidly producing a sizable subculture of disturbed, academically challenged and drug-affected children and young adults who are (in many cases) incapable of functioning in a healthy, productive and life-giving way in the culture.
 These kids need our assistance and our prayers.
 And our culture needs to change this trend quickly or we are going to reap a bitter harvest in the coming years.